Metacor/Minecraft-Speedrun-Guide/readme.md

 *while Kuee's Method also only takes 8 Clicks, I personally feel that it doesn't flow as nicely as the Half Split Method*
 *this is by far the most common Craft you'll execute when speedrunning, so be sure to pick the one that feels best to you*
 * Gather 3 Logs, turn them into 12 Planks, then Craft a Crafting Table and 8 Sticks
-	* Logs(1) → collect: sClick → Planks(9), bR → Half Split → Drag bR, bL, tL → lClick tR → collect: sClick x2
+	* Logs(1) → Collect: sClick → Planks(9), bR → Half Split → Drag bR, bL, tL → lClick tR → Collect: sClick x2

 <br/>